Understanding the Significance of Cloud Security in Cloud Services

 What needs to be done?

 The companies should not take these matters for granted, they should consult the experts in Cloud and probably hire them to look over these matters, it will probably help the company by preventing them to fall into some serious trouble in future.

 They should follow the guidelines to ensure that the cloud model they purchase is religiously followed and also ensure that the model they purchased does not overlook security and still remains cost-effective.
 The complete cycle of Planning, Strategizing of the cloud services should be overseen by the expert, with the most important part of cycle being Implementation and Maintenance.

 Who needs to participate?

-Every one.
-Right from the owner of the company, to the expert managing the cloud computing area, to the executives, and the trainees.
+Right from the owner of the company, to the experts managing the cloud computing area, to the executives, to the trainees need to participate and be atleast aware if they cannot be actively involved.
 In fact, training program should be arranged to every new employee who joins the firm, especially if they join the IT department.

 With all the Smartphone’s and tablet’s available today, the employees are bound to use them within the organization as well.
 They need to be educated about the uses and misuses of using business related cloud services and consequences it can have over themselves and the organization.